 This Bento Box is useful for preparing snacks and meals for my toddler.
 It can be easily used from preschool up to high school and college.

 It’s not just handy for snacks at school, I also use it to portion out her meal at home.
-I like how there are additional, separate compartments for soups or sauces.
+I like how there are additional, separate compartments for sauces.